juuunas/nasanoa.org/src/content/pages/about.md

 ### About this site

 It's made with the static site generator `Astro` as an attempt to learn how to use it.
 Also with the help of `Tailwind`.

+The source is available [here](https://github.com/juuunas/nasanoa.org "GitHub") if you are interested.